awsdocs/aws-cdk-guide/doc_source/tools.md

   AWS KMS master key ID used for the SSE-KMS encryption
   default: undefined

-**cdk deploy [STACKS..]**
+**cdk deploy**
-Deploys the stack(s) named STACKS into your AWS account

 - --build-exclude, -E (array)
-  do not rebuild asset with the given ID.
+  Do not rebuild asset with the given ID.
 Can be specified multiple times.
   default: []
 - --exclusively, -e (boolean)
-  only deploy requested stacks, don\'t include dependencies
+  Only deploy requested stacks, don\'t include dependencies
 - --require-approval (string)
-  what security-sensitive changes need manual approval
+  What security-sensitive changes need manual approval
   [Never,AnyChange,Broadening]
 - --ci (boolean)
   Force CI detection.
 Use --no-ci to disable CI autodetection.
   default: process.env.CI !== undefined
 - --tags, -t (array)
-  tags to add to the stack (KEY=VALUE)
+  Tags to add to the stack (KEY=VALUE)

-**cdk destroy [STACKS..]**
+**cdk destroy**
-Destroy the stack(s) named STACKS

 - --exclusively, -e (boolean)
-  only deploy requested stacks, don\'t include dependencies
+  Only deploy requested stacks, don\'t include dependencies
 - --force, -f (boolean)
   Do not ask for confirmation before destroying the stacks

-**cdk diff [STACKS..]**
+**cdk diff**
-Compares the specified stack with the deployed stack or a local template file, and returns with status 1 if any difference is found

 - --exclusively, -e (boolean)
-  only deploy requested stacks, don\'t include dependencies
+  Only deploy requested stacks, don\'t include dependencies
 - --context-lines (number)
-  number of context lines to include in arbitrary JSON diff rendering
+  Number of context lines to include in arbitrary JSON diff rendering
   default: 3
 - --template (string)
-  the path to the CloudFormation template to compare with
+  The path to the CloudFormation template to compare with
 - --strict (boolean)
-  do not filter out AWS::CDK::Metadata resources
+  Do not filter out AWS::CDK::Metadata resources
   default: false

-**cdk metadata [STACK]**
-Returns all metadata associated with this stack

-**cdk init [TEMPLATE]**
+**cdk init**
-Create a new, empty CDK project from a template.
-Invoked without TEMPLATE, the app template will be used.

 - --language, -l (string)
-  the language to be used for the new project (default can be configured in ~/.cdk.json)
+  The language to be used for the new project (default can be configured in ~/.cdk.json)

 - --list (boolean)
-  list the available templates
+  List the available templates

 ### Bootstrapping your AWS Environment<a name="tools_bootstrap"></a>